mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/create-webhook-server/javascript.md

 })();
 ```

-> **NOTE:** Please remember to replace `SUBDOMAIN` with a random string of your choice, containing letters, numbers, underscores or dashes.
+> **NOTE:** Please remember to replace `SUBDOMAIN` with a random string of your choice between 4 and 20 alphanumeric characters (letters and numbers, not underscores or dashes).

 There are 2 parts in the server code above: